LubaTovbin/Text_Sammarization/README.md

 July 20-21
 Ran fine-tuning on aeslc dataset.
-It took 47070 sec = 13 h to finitsh.
+It took 47070 sec = 13 h to finish.
 Loss for final step: 2.0601132